connexcs/docs/getting-started.md

 ![alt text][add-customer]

-Brief description of the fields present in above dialog box is as follows:
+Brief description of the fields present in the above dialog box is as follows:
-* Customer Name: Users will add the name of the customer.
+* Customer Name: Users will add the name of their customer.
 * Paypal Email: Users will add Paypal Email of the customers in the text field.
 * Website: Users will add website of the customer.
-* Status: Users canchoose the "Status" of the customer as:
+* Status: Users can choose the "Status" of the customer as:
   1. Active
   2. Inactive
   3. Pending Approval